brege/tabslx/README.md

 Extract guitar tabs from a [**TabsLite** Android app](https://github.com/More-Than-Solitaire/Tabs-Lite) backup file using the Ultimate Guitar API.

+> UG has an IP-hostile API, and throttles requests in a sophisticated pattern with a release rotation.
+You get a couple shots a day to perform a full extraction.
+Sometimes, you may need to just wait awhile (a week) before you can sync again.

 ## Setup

 In **Tabs Lite**, go to **Settings** (Guitar in search field) > **Export favorits and playlists**.